 “ Many plans fail not because of what was in the plan, but what was not in the plan. ”Many eyes - Multiple independent verifications - continuously checking the shared content for errors.
 Correcting, rating confidence, reviewing and voting, helps to prioritize and to remove bad content which results in better content quality.

 - Koios has status overview dashboards, task lists etc. to help users get up to date quickly and to avoid users being overwhelmed.

 Benefits for experienced problem solvers, researchers and analysts

-- Access to manpower to help with simple tasks.
-(Crowd sourcing/citizen science)
+- Access to manpower to help with tasks.

-- Koios can make your project more visible and help to attract more resources.
+- Koios can make your project more visible.
+It can help to attract more resources and win grants.

-- Social networking for increased visibility of crucial knowledge of other Koios members.
+- Social networking features shows relevant knowledge and expertise of other Koios members.

 - Help potential contributors find you and your team.